ergogen/ergogen/roadmap.md

         - Change outline fields to have their full anchor support documented
         - Mention the ability to opt out of gluing!
         - Key-level defaults are based around u's, not 19!
+    - change over to built, per-chapter docs, like how Cache has them
 - Contribution guidelines
     - including test commands (npm test, npm run coverage, --what switch, --dump switch)
 - Changelog, Roadmap